NCAS-CMS/cfa-conventions/source/cfa.md

 ## Glossary

-*aggregated data*
+**aggregated data**

 The data of an *aggregated variable* that exists as a set of instructions on how to build an array from one or more other arrays stored elsewhere.

-*aggregated variable*
+**aggregated variable**

-An aggregated variable is a netCDF variable that does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.
+A netCDF variable that does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.

-*aggregated dimensions*
+**aggregated dimensions**

 A sequence of the named dimensions of the *aggregated data*, given in the same relative order as those dimensions occur in the aggregated data.

-*fragment*
+**fragment**

-An indpendent, possibly self-describing, array that defines a contiguous part of the *aggregated data*.
-The aggregated data is entirely composed of a multidimensionsional orthogonal array of fragments.
+An independent, possibly self-describing, array that defines a contiguous part of the *aggregated data*.
+The aggregated data is composed from a multi-dimensional orthogonal array of fragments.

-*fragment dimension*
+**fragment dimension**

-A dimension of the multidimensionsional orthogonal array of fragments that defines the *aggregated data*.
+A dimension of the multi-dimensional orthogonal array of fragments that defines the *aggregated data*.

-*parent file*
+**parent file**

-The netCDF file that contains the *aggregated variable*, and may also contain some or all *fragments*.
+The netCDF file that contains the *aggregated variable*, and may also contain some or all of the *fragments*.